burrsutter/scripts-12ways/readme.md

 2. For Kafka in Kubernetes
+Strimzi-based Kafka brokers are sometimes accesible IF using xhyve

 ./10_kafka_strimiz.sh
 ./12_create_cluster.sh
 ./13_create_topic.sh